LeiMa0324/Hamlet/README.md

 **query:**

-  > classes of components of a query, including aggregator, pattern, predicate, window and groupby.
+  > classes of clauses of a query, including aggregator, pattern, predicate, window and groupby.
   > QueryParser parses a query string into a Query object.

 **stream:**